 (1) Specifics as to how the requested grant funds will allow the nurse education program to increase its enrollment capacity and the specific role to be played by the health care facility, community health agency, or other education program with which it has entered a partnership;

-(2) The name of the administrator employed by, or under contract with, the nurse education program who will be principally responsible for the grant and his or her academic and professional credentials;
+(2) The name of the administrator of the program employed by, or under contract with, the nurse education program who will be principally responsible for the grant and his or her academic and professional credentials;

 (3) A projection of the amount that the nurse education program's enrollment capacity will be increased as a result of the grant;